christophdrayss/meallion/README.md

 https://www.meallion.de

-meallion is a universal online grocery ordering system based on a scalable and dynamic recipe database that uses machine learning to identify ingredients and collect food data.
+meallion is a universal online grocery ordering system based on a scalable and dynamic recipe database that is able to collect food data and grow organically.

 :tomato::eggplant::corn::tangerine::pizza::spaghetti::stew: